Upper School Course of Study

 1 period (Elective, Grades 9-12)

-In this non-performance class, students will create music compositions using a Digital-Audio-Workstation.
-This is a project-based course where students will work independently as well as collaboratively to analyze various forms of music and create re-imagined or original songs.
+In this non-performance class, students create music compositions using a Digital-Audio-Workstation.
+This is a project-based course where students work independently, as well as collaboratively, to analyze various forms of music and create re-imagined or original songs.
 The projects range from creating musical parodies, to writing original commercial jingles, to making their own podcasts.
 Course participation requires access to a laptop and headphones.

 Rock Band

-1 period (Elective, Grades 9-12, must have previous instrumental experience & by permission of instructor)
+1 period (Elective, Grades 9–12, must have previous instrumental experience and permission of instructor)

 Vocal Ensemble

-Vocal Ensemble is open to all students in Grades 9-12.
-Upper School Vocal Ensemble performs twice a year at the Holiday and Spring concerts.
-Students will learn basic vocal and performance techniques.
+Vocal Ensemble is open to all students in Grades 9–12.
+Upper School Vocal Ensemble performs twice a year at the Holiday and Spring concerts, where students demonstrate the basic vocal and performance techniques they have learned in the class.

 Audition Skills

-This class will be offered to those interested in learning 25 more about the professional audition process for theater, tv/film, and voiceovers.
-Weekly assignments will include finding appropriate material for real world auditions and presenting it to the class.
-11th and 12th grade students who are interested in auditioning for college theater programs and would like to submit a theater supplement/portfolio to enhance their college applications will have the opportunity to organize and workshop their materials in this class.
-I will help each student pick and work through appropriate and challenging material, including monologues and songs.
-We will hold mock auditions and bring in guest speakers, including casting directors and producers.
-At the end of the year, everyone will have a book of ready-to-go audition material and will have the opportunity to film their pieces for college and summer programs.
+This class is offered to those interested in learning more about the professional audition process for theater, TV/film, and voiceovers.
+Weekly assignments include researching appropriate material for real-world auditions and presenting it to the class.
+11th and 12th grade students interested in auditioning for college theater programs, and who would like to submit a theater supplement/portfolio to enhance their college applications, have the opportunity to organize and workshop their materials in this class.
+We also hold mock auditions and bring in guest speakers, including casting directors and producers.
+At the end of the year, everyone will have a book of ready-to-go audition material and have the opportunity to film their pieces for college and summer programs.

 2 periods (Elective, Grades 9-12)

-This full-year course will give students an overall idea of what goes into creating a successful performance on the stage.
-Students will be active members of this class by getting up and 'performing' each week.
-Students will spend 2-3 weeks at a time focusing on various topics including improvisation, monologue work, scene study, and musical theater, among others.
+This full-year course gives students an overall idea of what goes into creating a successful performance on the stage.
+Students are active members of this class, getting up and performing each week.
+Students spend two to three weeks at a time focusing on various topics including improvisation, monologue work, scene study, and musical theater, among others.
 Special guest teachers will drop by throughout the course to teach unique specialties and discuss their experience in the professional theater world.
-The year will culminate in a showcase for friends and family.
+The year culminates in a showcase for friends and family.

 1 period (Elective: Juniors and Seniors, by permission of instructor)

 Performing Arts NYC (PANYC) is an interdisciplinary arts elective for students in grades 11 and 12.
 The class is a deep dive into the world of performing arts in the greatest performing arts city in the world, NYC!
-We will go as a class to a show or concert once a month, discuss everything that went into the performance, and have a variety of written and performance-based assignments inspired by our trips.
+The class goes to a show or concert once a month, discussing everything that went into the performance and having a variety of written and performance-based assignments inspired by our trips.
 Our field trip events will always occur on weeknights (once a month) and attendance at the events is mandatory.
-There may be an additional cost or fundraising to partially defray the cost of the tickets.
+There is an additional registration fee to partially cover ticket costs (Financial Aid is available).

 THEATRICAL PRODUCTIONS

-(After school & some weekends, Scheduling varies per student & production)
+(After school and some weekends, Scheduling varies per student and production)

 Physical Education